HSBNE/hsbne.github.com/admin/rules.md

     4. A member of the association may be appointed to a casual vacancy on the management committee under rule 21
-    5. A member may not hold the same position on the management committee for more than 2 consecutive years.
+    5. A member may not hold the same position on the management committee for more than 2 consecutive full terms, where a term is agm to agm.

 20. #### Electing the management committee